magento-ecg/scandipwa_jmeter/README.md

 3. Update Category list csv file .scandipwa/category_url.csv
 4. Update Product list csv file .scandipwa/product_list.csv

-_Note: To prepare category and product list, use url_rewrite table or access.log.
-Filter our product url's by stock availability
+_Note:_
-Note: To prepare search list we would recommend to use magento search_terms DB table._
+_To prepare category and product list, use url_rewrite table or access.log.
+Filter our product url's by stock availability_ _To prepare search list we would recommend to use magento search_terms DB table._

 ---